Support Us Button Widget

 Table of Contents

-ICYMI (or were just a wee little snowflake at the time), here’s what happened: On Feb.
+Raise your hand if you remember Columbia’s great snowfall of 2010.
+In case you missed it (or were just a wee little snowflake at the time), here’s what happened: On Feb.
 12, 2010, Soda Citizens got caught in a snowstorm, which began that afternoon + lasted into the next morning, bringing in 8.6 inches of fresh powder in total.

-While the day did bring its fair share of grief, like thousands of power outages + a few car accidents, it’s certain that residents also celebrated the snowfall with plenty of snowball fights, hot chocolate making and snowman building.
+While the day did bring its fair share of grief, like thousands of power outages + a few car accidents, it’s certain that residents also celebrated the snowfall with plenty of snowball fights, hot chocolate making, and snowman building.

 Here are some more snowtable fast facts about Columbia’s relationship with snow days:

-❄️ Other heavy snowfalls Cola experienced:
+Other heavy snowfalls Cola experienced:

-❄️ The snowiest calendar days for Cola:
+The snowiest month for Cola

-❄️ The earliest snowfall Cola experienced:
+The earliest snowfall Cola experienced:

 • 4.3 in. of snow, November 1, 2014

-❄️ The most recent snowfall Cola experienced:
+The most recent snowfall Cola experienced: